 Bostrom is founder and director of the Future of Humanity Institute at Oxford, and author of the book “Superintelligence: Paths, Dangers, Strategies,” which has been occasionally referenced by Bill Gates and Elon Musk during some of their interviews about the risks of artificial intelligence.

-In our exclusive interview with Dr. Bostrom, we explore the topic of identifying “existential” human risks (those that could wipe out life forever), and how individuals and groups might mediate these risks on a grand scale to better secure the flourishing of humanity in the coming decades and centuries.
+In our exclusive interview with Dr. Bostrom on existential risk, we explore the topic of identifying “existential” human risks (those that could wipe out life forever), and how individuals and groups might mediate these risks on a grand scale to better secure the flourishing of humanity in the coming decades and centuries.

 How can we determine the risks that are most likely?
 Where does “A.I.” stand as an existential risk today?
 How can society pool its efforts to prevent huge catastrophes?